-But then the Federal Reserve stepped in to talk the markets off a ledge by holding interest rates down to allow the economy to rebuild to full capacity, and keeping them there for seven years.
+But after the Federal Reserve stepped in to talk the markets off a ledge by holding interest rates down to allow the economy to rebuild to full capacity, it kept them there for seven years.

-That era finally concluded in December when the Fed's rate-setting committee began what was expected to be a series of gradual rate hikes over the next several years.
+That era finally concluded in December 2015 when the Fed's rate-setting committee launched what was expected to be a series of gradual rate hikes over the next several years.

 Over the past two years, the Fed has slowly inched up its benchmark rate.
 And in its December 2017 meeting, it decided on another boost.